 Auditing is a process that measures accountability.
-In the Identity and Access Management space, auditing provides reports and the data you need to determine who accessed what resources and when.
+In the Identity and Access Management space, auditing provides reports and the data that shows who accessed what resources and when.

 Authentication

 Authentication verifies that the user is who she claims to be.
 A user's identity is verified through the credentials presented by that user, such as: